 The Apple Regional Training Centre programme helps teachers bring learning to life with digital technology.
 A UK and Ireland network of Apple-approved Regional Training Centres (RTC) coach primary and secondary teachers in the use of Apple's award-winning software packages giving them the know-how to enliven school lessons with images, video and sound.

-Established in April 2007, the AiPLE centre here in the School of Education NUI Galway, was the first university-based Apple Regional Training Centre in Ireland, promoting excellence in educational technology and pedagogical research, and the creative application of ICT in teaching for Pre-Service, Post Primary Teachers.
+Established in April 2007, the AiPLE centre here in the School of Education University of Galway, was the first university-based Apple Regional Training Centre in Ireland, promoting excellence in educational technology and pedagogical research, and the creative application of ICT in teaching for Pre-Service, Post Primary Teachers.
 It is located in the School of Education, Block D building.
 The suite contains 20 iMac desktop computers for students and staff to use.

 Another great achievement for the School of Education, NUI Galway as the Máistir Gairmiúil san Oideachas (MGO) has been selected as an Apple Distinguished Programme for 2014 - 2015.